Generations for Life Guest Bloggers

 Warren lives in Skokie, Illinois, and has been involved in the pro-life movement since the summer of 2011, when he started volunteering at The Women’s Center, a pregnancy resource center in Chicago, and first participated in a Face the Truth Tour organized by Generations for Life’s parent organization, the Pro-Life Action League.

-At his public high school, Warren makes himself known as the “Resident Catholic Dude” for discussions on faith and morality with people of all religious backgrounds.
+While attending public high school, Warren made himself known as the “Resident Catholic Dude” for discussions on faith and morality with people of all religious backgrounds.
+He currently attends the University of Illinois at Urbana-Champaign.

 Warren’s interests include biking and volleyball.
 He is hoping to pursue a career in math and statistics, while maintaining strong ties to his church and the pro-life movement.